-- addressed, and most importantly the child's situation improves.
-This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer - If a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
+- The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - When, after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) will press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
+This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer - When a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
 Anybody can make a referral. - Where referrals are not made by the DSL, the DSL will be informed as soon as possible.